learn-co-curriculum/dsc-convolutional-neural-networks-codealong/README.md

 ## Use a densely connected network as a baseline

-Now that we've sorted our data, we can easily use Keras' module with image-processing tools.
+Now that we've a handle on our data, we can easily use Keras' module with image-processing tools.
 Let's import the necessary libraries below.

 ```python